AdobeDocs/experience-platform.en/help/destinations/how-destinations-work/profile-export-behavior.md

 ## Batch (file-based) destinations {#file-based-destinations}

-When exporting profiles to [file-based destinations](/help/destinations/destination-types.md#file-based) in Experience Platform, there are three types of schedules (listed below) and two file export options (full or incremental files).
+When exporting profiles to [file-based destinations](/help/destinations/destination-types.md#file-based) in Experience Platform, there are three types of schedules (listed below) and two file export options (full or incremental files) that you can use.
 All these settings are set on a segment level, even when multiple segments are mapped to a single destination dataflow.

 * Scheduled exports: Configure a destination, add one or more segments, select if you want to export full or incremental files and select a set time each day or several times per day when files should be exported.
 For example, a 5 PM export time means that whichever profiles are qualified for the segment will be exported at 5PM.
 * After segment evaluation: The export is triggered immediately after the daily segment evaluation job runs.
 This means that the exported profile numbers in the file are as close as possible to the latest evaluated population of the segment.